 As spring emerges across the country, so too does a less welcome seasonal visitor: tree pollen.
 Recent data shows that tree pollen counts have reached record highs in many regions, exceeding historical averages.
 This surge is causing considerable distress for millions of allergy sufferers who find themselves reaching for tissues and antihistamines more frequently than ever before.
 At our clinic, we have observed a significant uptick in patients reporting severe symptoms, from persistent congestion to itchy, watery eyes — clear indicators that we may be entering one of the most challenging allergy seasons in recent memory.

 Climate change plays a role in these trends, with warmer temperatures causing pollen seasons to start earlier and last longer.
 AccuWeather’s 2025 predictions suggest that tree, grass, and weed pollen levels will be elevated across many regions, including California, leading to intensified allergy seasons.
 Pollen counts are expected to grow nearly 40% in the coming decades, leading to more intense allergies.
+In Northern California, allergy season typically spans from early March to mid-June.
+Various factors, including temperature and precipitation, influence pollen counts during this period.

 For patients experiencing inadequate relief from over-the-counter options, our clinic offers comprehensive treatment solutions tailored to your specific allergy profile.
 Prescription-strength antihistamines, nasal sprays, and leukotriene modifiers can enhance symptom control under medical supervision.